-Rather than an anti-family, cultural insensitive, violent book about bullying, this book is a story of hope and of rising from the worst of conditions that is, itself, a miracle. [notebook novel, ages 12 and up]
+Rather than an anti-family, culturally insensitive, violent book about bullying, this book is a story of hope and of rising from the worst of conditions that are, itself, a miracle. [notebook novel, ages 12 and up]

 Reasons: anti-family, cultural insensitivity, drugs/alcohol/smoking, gambling, offensive language, sex education, sexually explicit, unsuited for age group, violence.
 Additional reasons: “depictions of bullying”

 9. And Tango Makes Three by Justin Richardson and Peter Parnell

 Silo and Roy are two male chinstrap penguins that live in New York City’s Central Park Zoo.
 They do everything together: the bow to each other, walk together, sing to each other, swim together, and nest together.
 When Betty, another penguin, laid two eggs, Mr. Gramzay brought the egg to Roy and Silo’s nest where they successfully hatched it … and became a family. [picture book, ages 4 and up]

 This is a true story about two chinstrap penguins out of forty-two chinstrap penguins in the Central Park Zoo.
 There are over ten million chinstrap penguins in the world.

 Reasons: Anti-family, homosexuality, political viewpoint, religious viewpoint, unsuited for age group.
 Additional reasons: “promotes the homosexual.”